ts4z/barge-rulebook/src/five-card-stud.md

 A fourth up card is dealt to all active players.
 This is followed by a round of betting at the big bet limit.
 This is followed by a showdown.

-It is required of each player that they do not alter or obfuscate the order in which they have received their up cards.

 ## Evaluating the Showdown

 The best high five-card hand wins the pot.